 Misrephoth-maim — A place not far from Zidon, supposed to be so called from the salt or glass which they made there.

-Valley of Mizpeh — Under mount Hermon, as appears by comparing this with verse 3, and 17. where it seems to be called the valley of Lebanon.
+Valley of Mizpeh — Under mount Hermon, as appears by comparing this with verse 17. where it seems to be called the valley of Lebanon.
 This lay on the east, as Zidon did on the west; and so it seems they fled several ways, and the Israelites also divided themselves into two bodies, one pursuing east, and the other west.

 And Joshua at that time turned back, and took Hazor, and smote the king thereof with the sword: for Hazor beforetime was the head of all those kingdoms.